octobercms/docs/3.x/extend/database/model.md

 # Model Queries

-When requesting data from the database the model will retrieve values primarily using the `get` or `first` methods, depending on whether you wish to [retrieve multiple models](#oc-retrieving-multiple-models) or [retrieve a single model](#oc-retrieving-a-single-model) respectively.
-Queries that derive from a Model return an instance of [October\Rain\Database\Builder](../api/october/rain/database/builder).
+When requesting data from the database the model will retrieve values primarily using the `get` or `first` methods, depending on whether you wish to retrieve multiple models or retrieve a single model respectively.
+Queries that derive from a Model return an instance of `October\Rain\Database\Builder`.

-<a id="oc-retrieving-multiple-models"></a>
-### Retrieving Multiple Models
+## Retrieving Multiple Models

-Once you have created a model and [its associated database table](../database/structure.md#oc-migration-structure), you are ready to start retrieving data from your database.
-Think of each model as a powerful [query builder](../database/query.md) allowing you to query the database table associated with the model.
-For example:
+Once you have created a model and [its associated database table](./structure.md), you are ready to start retrieving data from your database.
+Think of each model as a powerful [query builder](./query.md) allowing you to query the database table associated with the model.

 ```php
 $flights = Flight::all();
 ```

-#### Accessing column values
+### Accessing Column Values

 If you have a model instance, you may access the column values of the model by accessing the corresponding property.
-For example, let's loop through each `Flight` instance returned by our query and echo the value of the `name` column:
+For example, let's loop through each `Flight` instance returned by our query and echo the value of the `name` column.

 ```php
 foreach ($flights as $flight) {